juliaavaladares/juliaavaladares/README.md

 # Hey there 👋🏽

-My name is Júlia, I'm 22 years old and I'm a Coomputer Science studente at University of Juiz Fora, Brazil 🇧🇷.
+My name is Júlia, I'm 22 years old and I'm a Computer Science student at University of Juiz Fora, Brazil 🇧🇷.
 I study data mining and network analysis since 2017 with scientific research.

 I'm passionate by technology, programming and learn every day a new thing about this wonderful world 🌎